aai-institute/practical-ai-act/docs/engineering-practice/data-governance/data-versioning.md

 * As a rule of thumb, create versions when initially uploading data, when updating (new data, corrections, imputation), or after applying preprocessing steps (evaluate based on compute vs. storage requirements).
 * For other reasons (experimentation on a new model, feature engineering, subsampling, ...), data versions can also be created to simplify bookkeeping, and to provide a clear relation between different use cases and their data.
 * Use scheduled jobs (garbage collection) to remove stale versions, free up storage space, and declutter the version control view.
+* When available, use auditing and annotation features to attach metadata to revisions, enabling you to keep track of modifications and their authors over time.

 ## Key technologies